gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ### Documentation

-The following documentation will need to be updated to cover the new upgrader workflow:
+The following documentation will need to be updated to cover the new updater workflow:
 - https://goteleport.com/docs/choose-an-edition/teleport-cloud/downloads
 - https://goteleport.com/docs/installation
 - https://goteleport.com/docs/upgrading/self-hosted-linux